emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 GCM-SST adheres to the AEAD interface defined in {{RFC5116}}.
 The encryption function takes four variable-length byte string parameters: a secret key K, a nonce N, associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.

 The keystream generator produces a keystream Z consisting of 128-bit chunks.
-The first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, H<sub>2</sub>, and M, respectively.
+The first three chunks Z[0], Z[1], and Z[2] are used as authentication subkeys H and H₂, and masking subkey M, respectively.
 The subsequent chunks Z[3], Z[4], ..., Z[n + 2] are used to encrypt the plaintext.

 In place of GHASH {{GCM}}, GCM-SST uses the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which yields more efficient software implementations on little-endian architectures.
 GHASH and POLYVAL can be defined in terms of one another, as shown in {{RFC8452}}.
-The subkeys H and H<sub>2</sub> are field elements used as POLYVAL inputs, while the subkey M is used for the final masking of the tag.
+The subkeys H and H<sub>2</sub> are field elements used as inputs to POLYVAL, while the subkey M is used for the final masking of the tag.

 Both the encryption and decryption functions are defined only on inputs comprising a whole number of bytes.
 Figures illustrating the GCM-SST encryption and decryption functions can be found in {{Campagna}}.